asadbinkhalid/Inventory-Chokidar/README.md

 Inventory Chokidar is a Inventory Management System software that will keep track of the inventory of National Highway and Motorway Police Department.
 Web Application Development knowledge will be used in developing this project.
 Moreover, database knowledge shall also be required to save and update the entries.
-A similar type of work is done by monday.com and shopventory.com in which they have integrated inventory and sales management operations.
 Inventory Chokidar will focus on making the software able to perform all activities by carefully interacting with the user and fulfilling the requirements specified by the client.

-## Functional Requirements
+## Functionalities

 - Keep track of inventory items.
 - Inventory items have to be related to National Highway Motorway Police (NHMP).